wp-plugins/speed-contact-bar/README.txt

 == Changelog ==

+= 4.1 =
+* Added option to hide bar in mobile devices
+* Fixed icon size for some themes
+* Tested successfully with WP 4.2.4
+* Updated screenshot of Options Page
+* Updated *.pot file and german translation

 = 4.0 =
 * Introducing hooks to filter the lists and styles of the contact bar with your own functions:
 * Added filter hook `speed_contact_bar_data`